Pola Oloixarac

 Paola Caracciolo, better known by her pseudonym, Pola Oloixarac, is an Argentine writer, journalist, librettist and translator.
+She lives in Barcelona since 2020.

 Biography

-She studied philosophy at the University of Buenos Aires.
-After finishing her post-graduate studies for Ph.D. at Stanford University she has been living in Barcelona, Spain.
+Oloixarac studied philosophy at the University of Buenos Aires.
+Since finishing her post-graduate studies for Ph.D. at Stanford University she has lived in Barcelona, Spain.
+Oloixarac has stated that she developed her pen name by writing her given name, Caracciolo, backwards.

 She has written for publications including The New York Times, The Telegraph, Rolling Stone, Folha de Sao Paulo, Revista Clarín, Etiqueta Negra, Quimera, Brando, América Economía, among other media.
 She is a founding editor of The Buenos Aires Review, a bilingual journal featuring contemporary literature in the Americas.

 Oloixarac has been invited to present her work and views on literature at universities such as Stanford, Harvard, Cornell, Dartmouth, University of Toronto, University of Florida, Americas Society, and literary festivals including Jaipur Literature Festival, LIWRE in Finland, Hay Cartagena, FLIP Brasil, Miami Book Fair, Marathon des Mots in Toulouse, FIL Lima, Crossing Borders Antwerp/The Hague.

-Her bestselling first novel, Savage Theories (Las teorías salvajes, 2008), has been translated in French, Dutch, Finnish, Italian and Portuguese.
+Her best-selling first novel, Savage Theories (Las teorías salvajes, 2008), has been translated into French, Dutch, Finnish, Italian and Portuguese.
 It was published in English translation by Soho Press in January 2017.
 Savage Theories provoked critical and cultural controversy upon its release, with its subject matter and Oloixarac's public image coming under scrutiny.
 According to Oloixarac, "[t]he book has sparked verbal violence and a sexist uproar precisely because it doesn't deal with the issues that are traditionally associated with 'women's literature,' but instead contains a sociological critique that is both intelligent and satirical, which are apparently traits solely reserved for men."